nixworks/public/news/2007/12/8/index.md

 ##### United States
 ### [ The United States Department of Justice and the Central Intelligence Agency (CIA) launch a joint inquiry into the destruction of two CIA tapes of the interrogation of two suspected al-Qaeda terrorists. ](/news/2007/12/8/the-united-states-department-of-justice-and-the-central-intelligence-agency-cia-launch-a-joint-inquiry-into-the-destruction-of-two-cia-ta.md)
-_Context: CIA, U.S. Justice Department, United States, al-Qaeda, destroying CIA interrogation videos_
+_Context: CIA, Department of Justice, United States, al-Qaeda, destroying CIA interrogation videos_

 ## [Previous Day...](/news/2007/12/7/index.md)